Trenton Julian

 Trenton Jeffrey Julian (born December 9, 1998) is an American competitive swimmer.
 He is a world record holder in the short course 4×200 meter freestyle relay and 4×100 meter medley relay.
 He won a gold medal in the 4×200 meter freestyle relay at the 2019 World University Games.
-He followed this win up with gold medals in the 4×200 meter freestyle relay at the 2021 World Short Course Championships, 2022 World Aquatic Championships, and 2022 World Short Course Championships.
+He followed up with gold medals in the 4×200 meter freestyle relay at the 2021 World Short Course Championships, 2022 World Aquatic Championships, and 2022 World Short Course Championships.
 In the 4×100 meter medley relay, he won a world title and gold medal at the 2022 World Short Course Championships, swimming butterfly on each the prelims and finals relay.

-On May 17, 2022, Julian was added to the United States Center for SafeSport for being accused of misconduct.

 Background

 Julian was born December 9, 1998, in Los Angeles, California.
 He is the son of Jeff Julian, who was a U.S. National Team member, and Kristine Quance, a gold medalist in swimming at the 1996 Summer Olympics.
 Julian started swimming when he was about 5 years old.

 Julian graduated from Glendale High School and started attending the University of California, Berkeley in 2017, where he competed collegiately as part of the California Golden Bears swim team thru the 2021–2022 season.
 He is coached by his father, Jeff Julian.